 "Granite City fits in well with our operating philosophy of great food and great service," he added.

 Minnesota-based Famous Dave’s formed the publicly owned BBQ Holdings in September 2019, with hopes of expanding its barbecue footprint across the country.
 In December, BBQ Holdings opened Oklahoma City-based Clark Crew BBQ in partnership with Travis Clark, a pitmaster who previously worked with Famous Dave’s to improve food quality and consistency.
-At the end of January, the brand announced the opening of Real Famous BBQ in Provost, Utah, a fast-casual offshoot of Famous Dave’s, in partnership with Ascend Hospitality Group.
+At the end of January, the brand announced the opening of Real Famous BBQ in Provo, Utah, a fast-casual offshoot of Famous Dave’s, in partnership with Ascend Hospitality Group.

 Combined, BBQ Holdings oversees 126 locations in 33 states and three countries.

 When Granite City filed for Chapter 11, its assets included four rock-and-roll-inspired Cadillac Ranch restaurants and a centralized beer production facility in Ellsworth, Iowa, which enables each unit to brew beer on-site (the production facility generates the “wort” that’s transported to fermentation vessels at Granite City locations).

 In addition to increased competition in the casual space, Granite City credited “the number of new entrants into the craft beer and brew pub space exploded during the second decade of the new millennium” for its struggles.
 The brand is considered an early entrant into the craft beer market sector, but “suddenly faced competition from hundreds of new brewpubs and craft brewers,” the company said.